-This project seeks to estimate movements, habitat connectivity, and mortality rates of Greater Amberjack fish in the Gulf of Mexico and Atlantic Ocean off of the Southeastern United States.
+This project seeks to estimate movements, habitat connectivity, and mortality rates of Greater Amberjack fish in the Gulf of Mexico and Atlantic Ocean off the Southeastern United States.
 We are using high reward external tagging and acoustic telemetry to obtain these estimates.
 This project is part of a larger multi-institution study funded by Mississippi-Alabama Sea Grant to estimate regional habitat-specific abundance of Greater Amberjack.
-This project will provide critical data to fisheries management agencies to help them make informed regulatory decisions
+This project will provide critical data to fisheries management agencies to help them make informed regulatory decisions.

 Greater Amberjack Tagging

 Throughout the summer of 2022, a total of 1200 tagged Greater Amberjack will be released throughout the Gulf of Mexico (West Texas to the Key West) and the Atlantic Ocean (Key West to North Carolina).
 Each fish will be tagged with one or two external reward tags.
 These tags are red and yellow in color and will be located just below the first dorsal fin on either side of the fish.
 Some fish will also have an acoustic transmitter implanted into the abdominal cavity of the fish.
 These transmitters will allow us to detect and track the fish to determine movements and habitat use.

 The high reward tagging study relies on anglers to report the capture of tagged Greater Amberjack.
 Anglers will receive a reward of $250 per tagged fish that they catch and report to us.
 External tags may be located on either (or both) side(s) of the fish so be sure to check both sides of the fish if you catch one.